Arduino-IRremote/Arduino-IRremote/README.md

 This library enables you to send and receive using infra-red signals on an arduino

 ## Version - 1.00
-This is the experimental branch and includes the latest features and updates.

 ## Installation
 1. Click "Download ZIP"